open-voice-interoperability/implementation-examples/aws-interop-sample/Step 2.md

-# Step 2: Create the Lex Appointment Bot
+# Step 2: Create the Lex Appointment Bot and Lambda Function

+## Part 1 - Create the Lex Appointment Bot

 Follow these steps to create an Amazon Lex Appointment Bot.